rungxanh1995/100DaysOfSwiftUI/[03] Guess Flag/README.md

 This project is a tutorial project from [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) course by [Paul Hudson](https://twitter.com/twostraws).

 ## Functionality Extensions 👨‍💻
-I developed extra features beyond the scope of its original tutorial.
-There was no instructions, and I was able to implement them with due research and critical  problem-solving skills.
+I developed extra features beyond the scope of its original tutorial via due research and critical problem-solving skills.
 <table>
 	<thead>
 		<tr>